zdharma-continuum/zinit/docs/Example-Oh-My-Zsh-setup.md

 zplugin light zdharma/fast-syntax-highlighting
 ```

-1. Most themes use this option.
+A -  Most themes use this option.

-2. OMZ themes use this library.
+B -  OMZ themes use this library.

-3. Some OMZ themes use this plugin.
+C -  Some OMZ themes use this plugin.
 It provides many aliases –
     `atload''` shows how to disable some of them (to use program
     `rgburke/grv`).

-4. Example functional plugin.
+D -  Example functional plugin.

-5. Set OMZ theme.
+E -  Set OMZ theme.

-6. Load Docker completion
+F -  Load Docker completion.

-7. Normal plugin (syntax-highlighting, at the end, like it is
+G -  Normal plugin (syntax-highlighting, at the end, like it is
     suggested).

 Completions provided by git plugin are catched, but ignored.
 They can be